 Up to now, they grew to over 50 employees to develop and maintain a variety of applications, all targeted at the Apple market.
-Initially, they were very invested into Mac development.
+Initially, they were very invested in Mac development.
 Over the years, many of their applications made a successful move to iOS.

 As one of the few, The Omni Group tries to bring premium applications to the iPad.
-While their apps also come with high price tags, the applications are as polished and advanced as they would be on the Desktop.
+While their apps also come with high price tags, the apps are as polished and advanced as they would be on the Desktop.

 The company provides quick support in multiple languages via e-mail.
 There is also telephone support, which underlines their premium goals.

 They are known to closely work with the community.
 There are semi-closed beta for all new releases, which you can register for free of charge.
 There is also a public forum, and a public Slack workspace.

 In the past, OmniFocus received regular free updates.